24th Annual Glaucoma Report

 Experts have yet to reach consensus on a universally accepted etiology of glaucoma.
 However, they do agree on this: lowering intraocular pressure (IOP) is the only modifiable risk factor for slowing its progression.
 Topical pharmacotherapy is the traditional first-line approach, and the options are more abundant than ever.

-This article explores the many meds ODs can employ, with advice on when to use which therapy for which patients.
+This article, part three of our Take Charge of Glaucoma Series, explores the many meds ODs can employ, with advice on when to use which therapy for which patients.

 Medications that act on the autonomic nervous system (i.e., cholinergics and adrenergics) have been a basis of glaucoma therapy since the 1800s.1,2 Cholinergics induce miosis, which stretches and stimulates the trabecular meshwork (TM) to increase aqueous outflow there and to Schlemm’s canal.3 Members of this class include pilocarpine, carbachol, physostigmine, neostigmine and ecothiophate.
 Of those, only pilo is still in routine use.
 Treatment exhibits a dose-related response with a decrease in IOP of about 20% when prescribed QID.4